-Hey friends, Writing after a long time, I hope you missed me.
-FYI – I am an engineering graduate now and I have just started with the new phase of life called work.
-Yes, I am the new girl in city.
+Hey friends, writing after a long time, I hope you missed me.
+FYI- I am an engineering graduate now and I have just started with the new phase of life called work.
+Yes, I am a new girl in the city.
 I luckily got placed in a few companies which are situated in Mumbai, Ahmedabad, and Pune.
 I choose Pune because of my early joining and good job profile.

 This blog is all about my new life and what is my experience as a fresher in the job and as a new girl in town.
 I will tell you my story from the day it all started to the day I am writing this article for all of you.

 All of this started in March, I came back from attending my second cousin’s wedding.
 My last semester classes had already started and there were only a few campuses arrived.

 I was not placed in any company till now and this was quite depressing.

 I was low on hope but was still preparing to get selected in a company even if I had to go out after college.
 Luckily I got a notification from college that there will be a few companies visiting in the mid of March and April.